OVAL-Community/OVAL/guidelines/proposal-process/index.rst

 - Fixing a defect in the OVAL schemas or documentation
 - Adding new features, tests, or platforms
-- Updating the Developer Guides, Content Repositories & most other information on this site
+- Updating these Guidelines (e.g. the Developer Guides, Content Repository Listings, etc.)
 - Updating this Proposal Process itself!

 In fact, the only things that are NOT updated via the Proposal Process are: